confusedkernel/teewhy.net/content/about.md

 > **Tyler's Void** - No thoughts, head empty.

 Hey, thanks for stopping by!
 This is my personal blog.
-I initially started this website as a portfolio, but now it's a capsule of everything I love.
-I write about tech, music, and even books every once in a while.
+I initially started this website as a portfolio, but since then it has become a capsule of everything I love.
+I write about coding, music, and even books or tvs whenever I feel like I have something to say.

 The "Void" name is inspired by "[Janet's Void](https://thegoodplace.fandom.com/wiki/The_Void)" from my favorite show *The Good Place*.
 Also...
 Sometimes I feel like screaming into the void when I post here, so there's that.